Skip to Main Content

 Planning a Visit

-Trick Dog operates Tuesday through Sunday from 4 pm to midnight, with extended hours until 2 am on Fridays and Saturdays.
-The venue is closed on Mondays.
+Trick Dog operates Monday through Sunday from 4 pm to midnight, with extended hours until 2 am on Fridays and Saturdays.
 The address is 3010 20th St in San Francisco's Mission District, accessible from the 16th Street BART station.
 Josh Harris leads the kitchen.
-No booking method or dress code is specified; the format and location suggest walk-in is standard.
+The venue is walk-in friendly and the dress code is casual.
 The Google rating of 4.5 across 1,284 reviews reflects consistent performance over time at the volume a Mission hot dog counter generates.

 Quick reference: 3010 20th St, Mission District, San Francisco | Open Tue–Thu, Sun 4 pm–12 am; Fri–Sat 4 pm–2 am | Walk-in format | OAD Cheap Eats North America ranked #209 (2024), #240 (2025)